niner-games/lost-dutchman-mine/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: Feature request
-about: Some new functionality
+about: Suggest and idea, new feature or functionality for this project
-title:
+title: ''
 labels: feature
 assignees: MadejaMaciej